syncfusion-content/angular-docs/angular/TreeView/Getting-Started.md

 ---
-title: Getting Started for Angular TreeView | Syncfusion
+title: Getting Started with Angular TreeView | Syncfusion
-description: Learn here about getting started for Angular TreeView in Syncfusion Essential Angular Treeview Control, its elements, and more.
+description: Learn here about getting started with Angular TreeView in Syncfusion Essential Angular Treeview Control, its elements, and more.
 platform: Angular
 control: TreeView
 documentation: Ug